 Lung Cancer Program 757-534-5156

 Fran Holcomb is Riverside Cancer Service's Nurse Educator.
-As an Oncology Certified Nurse, Fran is a community resource for cancer patients and their family, friends, and significant others.
+As an oncology certified nurse, Fran is a community resource for cancer patients and their family, friends, and significant others.
 Fran can help with breast and cervical cancer early detection programs, cancer screenings and other prevention materials.
-Her office is located adjacent to the Cancer Resources Library, on the 1st floor of the Riverside Cancer Care Center.
+Her office is located adjacent to the Cancer Resources Library, on the 1st floor of the Riverside Cancer Care Center in Newport News.

 Cancer Resources Library